Hyunsujk/Bridge-Prime-Solo-Project/README.md

 New user

-1. A new user can create an account by clicking **Register** button
+1. A new user can create an account by clicking **Register** button.
-2. The new user will select whether they are homeowner user or repair personnel user
+2. The new user will select whether they are homeowner user or repair personnel user.
-3. Depends on whether they are homeowner or repair personnel, they will be guided to applicable registration page for them.
+3. Depends on whether they are homeowner or repair personnel, they will be guided to an applicable registration page for them.
-4. Once they finished registration, they will be automatically logged in and guided to landing page
+4. Once they finished registration, they will be automatically logged in and guided to the landing page.

 Registered user

-1. Whether the user is homeowner or repair personnel, once they are logged in, they will see a map with repair personnel pinned on it
+1. Whether the user is homeowner or repair personnel, once the user is logged in, the user will see a map with pins that display the location of repair personnel.
+Once the user clicks a pin on the map, the repair personnel's name and link to the repair personnel's profile will be displayed around the clicked pin.
-2. on the right side, the user can view repair personnel in a list view
+2. A list of repair personnel is located on the right side of the application.
+When the user clicks a repair personnel profile card, the user will be guided to the repair personnel's profile page.
 3. The user can view their profile by clicking **My Profile** link on top right
 4. On the **My Profile** page, the user has an option to edit their profile